Iqwertz/DeviceConnect-frontend/README.md

 - [ ] disconnect when sending large files over server setup (not localhost)
 - [ ] header cors error when using server setup (not localhost)

+## Backend

+Here is the repo for the backend of the project: [backend](https://github.com/Iqwertz/DeviceConnect-backend)

 ## Author

 👤 **Julius Hussl**